27.1: Regulation of Gene Expression in Bacteria

 The lac operon is an example of an inducible operon that is also subject to activation in the absence of glucose.
 The lac operon encodes three structural genes, lacZ, lacY, and lacA, necessary to acquire and process the disaccharide lactose from the environment, as shown in Figure \(\PageIndex{4}\).

 Panel (B) shows the lac repressor inhibition of the lac operon gene expression in the absence of lactose.
-The lac repressor binds with the operator sequence of the operon and prevents the RNA polymerase enzyme which is bound to the promoter (p) from initiating transcription.
+The lac repressor binds to the operator sequence of the operon and prevents the RNA polymerase enzyme, bound to the promoter (p), from initiating transcription.

 Panel (C) shows that in the presence of lactose, some of the lactose is converted into allolactose, which binds and inhibits the activity of the lac repressor.
-The lac repressor-allolactose complex cannot bind with the operator region of the operon, freeing the RNA polymerase and causing the initiation of transcription.
-Expression of the lac operon genes enables the breakdown and utilization of lactose as a food source within the organism
+The lac repressor-allolactose complex cannot bind to the operator region of the operon, thereby freeing RNA polymerase and allowing transcription initiation.
+Expression of the lac operon genes enables the breakdown and utilization of lactose as a food source within the organism.

 The lacZ gene encodes the β-galactosidase (β-gal) enzyme responsible for the hydrolysis of lactose into simple sugars glucose and galactose, as shown in Figure \(\PageIndex{5}\).
 The β-gal enzyme can also mediate the breakdown of the alternate substrate 5-bromo-4-chloro-3-indolyl-β-D-galactopyranoside (Xgal) (panel B).
 The breakdown product, 5-bromo-4-chloro-3-hydroxyindole – 1, spontaneously dimerizes to form the intensely blue product, 5,5′-dibromo-4,4′-dichloro-indigo – 2.
-Thus, Xgal has been a valuable research tool, not only in the study of the enzymatic activity of β-gal but also in the development of the commonly used blue-white DNA cloning system that utilizes the β-gal enzyme as a marker in molecular cloning experiments.
+Thus, Xgal has been a valuable research tool, not only in the study of β-gal activity but also in the development of the widely used blue-white DNA cloning system, which uses β-gal as a marker in molecular cloning experiments.

 For the lac operon to be expressed, lactose must be present.
-This makes sense for the cell because it would be energetically wasteful to create the enzymes to process lactose if lactose was not available.
+This makes sense for the cell because it would be energetically wasteful to produce the enzymes necessary for lactose processing if lactose were not available.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of the lactose operon repressor and its complexes with DNA (1LBG).